 You’ll definitely want to let loose with a local beer or a cocktail on the beach, but staying in control is important when you’re in new surroundings.

-This applies more to certain situations, but let’s just say it’s not a great idea to get hammered before going clubbing in Rio.
+This applies more to certain situations, but let’s just say it’s not a great idea to get hammered before going clubbing on your first day in Rio.